rubyworks/facets/CONTRIBUTING.md

   considered most significant.
 Usually files for the other methods should still be created that simply require the main file.

-* Methods must be tested either via a Lemon unit test or a QED demo, preferably both.
+* Methods must be tested both via a Lemon unit test and as a QED demo.
   The Lemon unit tests are for testing a method in detail whereas the QED demos are for demonstrating usage.

 * Facets is divided into two parts, *core* and *standard* libraries.
-  All of the core library is loaded by default when using `require 'facets'` (actually, almost all).
-The standard library (sometimes called the *more* library) must be required per-script.
+  Almost all of the core library can be loaded at once using `require 'facets'` The standard library (also called the *more* library) must be required per-script.

 * Some core methods are included on a *trial* basis, and these are not necessary loaded automatically with `require 'facets'`.
+These should be documented as such in the method comments.

 * Standard libraries that are not extensions of existing standard libraries do not have to be divvied up into individual method files.
 But note that